 Primary Mentor: Avi Madan-Swain, PhD

 Originally from Marietta, GA, Molly received her B.S. in Psychology from Furman University in 2008.
 She completed her Master’s degree in Experimental Psychology from Wake Forest University in 2010.
-She is currently a Trainee in the CPCTP, starting this year.
-Molly is performing her dissertation research with Dr. Avi Madan-Swain studying how fathers cope with having a child with cancer.
-Molly’s research interests include coping, adjustment, and health behaviors in pediatric cancer patients and survivors.
+She has been a Trainee in the CPCTP since 2011.
+Molly's dissertation research under the mentorship of Dr. Avi Madan-Swain looks at the positive adjustment among caregivers of childhood cancer survivors.
+Other research interests include general coping and adjustment and mental health service utilization among oncology patients and their families.

 Hensler, M., Wolfe, K., Lebensburger, J., Nieman, J., Barnes, M., Nolan, W., King, A., & Madan-Swain, A. (2014).
 Social skills and executive functions among youth with sickle cell disease.
 Journal of Pediatric Psychology, 39, 493-500.
 PMCID: 4027877

 Reynolds, N., Mrug, S., Hensler, M., Guion, K., & Madan-Swain, A. (in press).
 Spiritual coping and adjustment in adolescents with chronic illness: A 2-year prospective study.
 Journal of Pediatric Psychology.
 PMCID In Process.

 Barnes, M. J., Pressey, J. G., Hensler, M., Adams, J. M., and Madan-Swain, A. (in press) Physician and nurse beliefs of Phase I trials in pediatric oncology.
 Cancer Nursing.
 PMCID In Process.